Flooding advice and support

 The Local Flood Risk Management Plans were published on 22 June 2016, and the LFRMPs relevant to the South Lanarkshire Council area can be viewed via the following links:

-Hard copies of the Clyde and Loch Lomond LFRMP and the Tweed LFRMP will be available for inspection by appointment within the Council Offices at Montrose House, 154 Montrose Crescent, Hamilton, ML3 6LB.
+Hard copies of the Clyde and Loch Lomond LFRMP and the Tweed LFRMP will be available for inspection by appointment within the Council Offices on Floor 6, Almada Street, Hamilton, ML3 0AA.
 Please contact the Flood Risk Management team to arrange.

 - Flooding advice and support